 Stop at Câmara de Lobos, a delightfully picturesque village that was painted by Winston Churchill during his stay in Madeira.
 Today, Câmara de Lobos is a thriving fishing center, and the quaint houses around its small bay belong to many of the island's fishermen.
 These are some of the oldest dwellings on the island.

 End your tour with a chance to relax over afternoon tea at Reid's Palace Hotel.
 This Madeira institution is famous for its lovely gardens and grounds, as well as for its association with the Funchal Botanic Garden -- the Reid family sold to the government the land on which the legendary gardens are located.
 Refreshments served will include tea or coffee, finger sandwiches, scones and cakes.

-The dress code at Reid's Palace hotel is smart casual (no jeans, shorts or tennis shoes).
+The dress code at Reid's Palace Hotel is smart-casual (no jeans, shorts or sports shoes).